christopher4040/PacMen/README.md

 # PacMen

 ## Description
-PacMen is a website were you can play with pacmens bouncing with the borders of the screen.
+PacMen is a website where you can play with the pacmens bouncing all around the screen.
+There are two buttons at the top.
+One to add pacmens to the screen and the other to make them move.

 ## Usage
 You can click on [pac-men](https://christopher4040.github.io/pac-men/) to look at the website.